eventbrite/javascript/es6/README.md

 }
 ```

-Set default values for class properties using declarative syntax instead of defaulting within the `constructor`:
+Set default values for class properties using declarative syntax instead of defaulting within the `constructor` so that it's clear which properties the class supports instead of being hidden in code:

 ```js
 // good